‘Dancing With The Stars’ 2017 Contestants: More Names Confirmed For Season 24

 There was also rumors that Hillary Clinton and Michelle Obama were approached about appearing as contestants on the hit reality show, but don’t look for them to part of the Season 24 cast.
 Us Weekly reports that Clinton was asked to compete on the show and she said, “no.” Mrs. Obama declined the offer, too.

 As Mic notes, agreeing to be on DWTS usually signals a comeback or revival to one’s career.
 Neither the former Democratic presidential candidate nor former first lady fit into this category given their illustrious careers.
-Although Clinton won the 2016 election, she remains active in motivating the Democratic party to speak out against Trump’s policies.
+Although Clinton won the 2016 election’s popular vote, she remains active in motivating the Democratic party to speak out against Trump’s policies.
 As for Mrs. Obama, she has a lot of projects going on, including writing a memoir.
 She and her husband are working on their own foundation and other behind-the-scenes political movements.

 Hillary Clinton and Michelle Obama offered spots on ‘Dancing With the Stars’ https://t.co/urd3fLhRzI pic.twitter.com/qwv8QN9Tll